Photo courtesy of Rust Belt Riders

-Rust Belt Riders, a Cleveland composting and food collection company, hopes to soon have a centralized location for its operations.
+Rust Belt Riders, a Cleveland composting and food collection company, hopes to have a centralized location for its operations soon.

-As reported by Cleveland.com, the company has plans to lease a long-vacant, six-acre former transfer station in Cleveland’s North Broadway neighborhood to consolidate its operation.
-The move could also allow Rust Belt Riders to double the volume of food scraps it can compost in Cuyahoga County—from roughly 2,000 tons to 7,000 tons.
+As reported by Cleveland.com, the company has plans to lease a long-vacant, 6-acre former transfer station in Cleveland’s North Broadway neighborhood to consolidate its operations.
+The move also could allow Rust Belt Riders to double the volume of food scraps it can compost in Cuyahoga County from roughly 2,000 tons to 7,000 tons.

 Founded in 2014, Rust Belt Riders collects residential and commercial food scraps and other biodegradable materials, which are composted and used in its soil brand, Tilth Soil.
 The company also services drop-off locations across Cleveland, which residents can access for a monthly fee.